-Selected titles and topics from Ms. Schinto's weekly interview column for the San Diego Reader, which ran from 2000 through mid 2004:
+Selected titles and topics from Ms. Schinto's weekly interview column for the San Diego Reader, which ran from March 9, 2000 to September 9, 2004:

 "Triple Threat," September 2, 2004.
 Mixed martial arts.